webface/Hanen/wp-content/plugins/wp-users-media/readme.txt

 * Check of the post_type variable to see if isset to avoid notice message

 = 3.0.2 =
-* Fix of $wp_query where it caused unexpected error and broke the the query
+* Fix of $wp_query where it caused unexpected error and broke the query

 = 3.0.1 =
 * Fix of undefined variable of $wp_query